FAQ

 Many conspiracy theories focus on what people in power are up to.
 So, it’s fair to say that many conspiracy theories are about authority figures.
 However, it’s not just political power that these theories focus on.
 Many conspiracy theories are about business practices, for example, or the actions of wealthy private interests.

-Most people think conspiracy theories are a relatively new phenomenon, but my impression is that they have always been around.
-Am I correct?
+Most people think conspiracy theories are a relatively new phenomenon; is that correct?

 There are two ways to answer that question: The first is to say that we’ve been talking about conspiracy theories for at least a hundred years.
 The Oxford English Dictionary finds the first citable reference to a conspiracy theory in 1908, and it’s clear that the way that author used the term that his readers would know what kind of theory he was referring to.